 - The ages of both spouses

-- Division of property, particularly if one spouse has ended up with the marital home or significant assets
+- Division of property (this is particularly relevant if one spouse has retained the marital home or other significant assets)

 - The History of the Marriage: factors such as the financial contributions of one spouse to another for the purpose of schooling; or, the foregoing of a career to further that of their spouse or to raise children.

 - Whether or not there is a separation agreement or other written agreement in place